MinerChAI/silver-wiki/Bronze.md

 ## Subcommands
 ### `init`
 This subcommand outputs shell script to be evaluated by your shell on startup.
-Bronze tries to detect your shell with the `SHELL` environment variable, but the `SHELL` environment variable is not necessarily the currently used shell, but the default shell for the user, so it's recommended to explicitly set the `SHELL` variable.
+Bronze detects your shell with the `BRONZE_SHELL` environment variable.

 ### `print`
 This subcommand shouldn't be called by the user, but by the code `init` generates.
 It outputs the prompt.